New Jersey Road Defect Car Accident Attorneys

 - Wrongful death

 Road defect accidents can be sudden and unexpected.
 Victims may suffer serious injuries as a result and are then forced to consider how they will end up paying for their extensive medical care.
 Victims of road defects have legal rights and may be entitled to compensation that will cover medical expenses and property damage.
-Talking to an experienced and professional attorney with Brach Eichler Trial Lawyers is the best way to determine if you can recover damages for your injuries following a road defect accident.
+Talking to an experienced and professional attorney with Brach Eichler Injury Lawyers is the best way to determine if you can recover damages for your injuries following a road defect accident.

 Can I Be Compensated for a Road Defect Accident?

 If you or a loved one suffered an injury related to a road defect accident, you may be entitled to financial compensation for your injuries.
 The amount will depend greatly on the circumstances of your accident.
-At Brach Eichler Trial Lawyers, we understand that every case is unique.
+At Brach Eichler Injury Lawyers, we understand that every case is unique.
 We review all the evidence, investigate the circumstances of the accident, determine who may be liable, and carefully calculate your damages.
 It is with this complete approach that we are able to seek the maximum amount of compensation that our clients deserve.

 New Jersey is a no-fault state, which means you will need to turn to your own personal injury protection insurance first to cover your medical expenses, lost wages, and other out-of-pocket expenses resulting from your accident.
 However, if your injuries are serious, you may be entitled to recover additional damages through an injury claim.